Mrfalco1/QEMU-KVM-Install-On-Arch-Linux/README.md

 # QEMU-KVM-Install-On-Arch-Linux
-Basic commands to install, configure
+Basic commands to install, configure and run QEMU/KVM with Virt-Manager.